 - Counseling.
 Talking with a mental health professional can help address emotional and behavioral issues related to eating.
 Therapy can help you understand why you overeat and learn healthy ways to cope with anxiety.
 You can also learn how to monitor your diet and activity, understand eating triggers, and cope with food cravings.
 Counseling can be one-on-one or in a group.

 - Support groups.
 You can find camaraderie and understanding in support groups where others share similar challenges with obesity.
 Check with your doctor, local hospitals or commercial weight-loss programs for support groups in your area.

-Anti-obesity medications approved by the Food and Drug Administration (FDA) include:
+The most commonly used medications approved by the U.S. Food and Drug Administration (FDA) for the treatment of obesity include:

 - Orlistat (Alli, Xenical)